ankurbadhwar/SCEL-Security-Chaos-Engineering-Lab/README.md

 How it was mitigated:

 - the feature remains in the project because the route and attack flow are implemented
-- audit documents classify it honestly as partially verified rather than pretending it is fully stable
+- we classify it honestly as partially verified rather than pretending it is fully stable

 What remains: